 Pável Matos-Maraví, Ph.D.

-My main research interest are historical biogeography and diversification patterns of extant tropical species.
-My recent work aims to understand the origin and evolution of diverse insect groups, such as butterflies and ants, occurring in a variety of tropical habitats ranging from islands (Caribbean and the Indo-Pacific) to continental settings (the Neotropics).
+I am a postdoctoral researcher based at the Institute of Entomology (Czech Academy of Sciences).
+My main research interests are historical biogeography and macroevolution.
+My recent work aims to understand the origin and evolution of diverse insect groups, including butterflies and ants, occurring in a variety of tropical habitats ranging from islands (Caribbean, the Indo-Pacific) to continental settings (the Neotropics).

 There are always interesting research projects for motivated students.
 Do not hesitate to get in touch if you are looking for a research training in molecular biology and evolution (both lab and/or analytical methods) or a Bachelor/Master project.